The world is full of guides

-What ever faith you practice – or not, as the case might be – there is usually some kind of teaching that we are not whom we think we are, and that egotism is not the way.
+Whatever faith you practice – or not, as the case might be – there is usually some kind of teaching that we are not who we think we are, and that egotism is not the way.

 In Buddhism, there are “Four Noble Truths”.
 The first is that we all suffer.
-The second noble truth states that suffering is caused by “self-cherishing”.
-That is, by focusing our energy on trying to be happy, we selfishly cling to things that are not permanent, which means disappointment is inevitable.
+The second noble truth states that suffering is caused by “self-cherishing”; that is, by focusing our energy on trying to be happy, we selfishly cling to things that are not permanent, which means disappointment is inevitable.

 The law of impermanence refers to how everything in our world is constantly changing.
-The time of day, the seasons, our own health, our mood, the people around us, and even our own existence.
-Everything is in a state of flux, and whatever we try to cling to will eventually slip through our fingers, including our own lives.
+The time of day, the seasons, our own health, our mood, the people around us, and even our existence as we know it.
+Everything is in a state of flux, and whatever we try to cling to will eventually slip through our fingers, including our lives.

-The Buddhist answer to suffering is “external consideration”, and we are encouraged to cherish others, to have compassion for all living beings.
-By letting go of a sense of a self and accepting our own impermanence, peace is to be found through cherishing others instead of ourselves.
+The Buddhist answer to suffering is “external consideration”, and we are encouraged to cherish others, and to have compassion for all living beings.
+By letting go of a sense of self and accepting our impermanence, peace is to be found through cherishing others instead of ourselves.

 Within Christianity, there is a similar concept.
 Christ told his followers to love their neighbours as themselves.
 Likewise, He said, “Whatsoever you do to the least of my brothers, that you do unto me.”
 And I also think the teaching of turning the other cheek is relevant here: